Why You Should Have a 3D Mammography™ Exam

 I asked my doctor and the x-ray tech to explain the benefits of this 3D Mammography™ exam, to which they gave me a simple reply: “It’s the most accurate mammogram available”.

 3D Mammography produces clear images, meaning it detects up to 41 percent more breast cancers while greatly reducing the number of women being called back for additional views by up to 40 percent.

 It’s basically the same digital exam as it has been for the past ten years, but now includes the camera making a short sweeping motion during the picture.
 Once completed, the digital picture is divided into multiple slices that can be spread out and looked at individually.
 It’s like a loaf of sliced bread with each individual slice being a picture of breast tissue that can be looked at in detail for anything suspicious.

 As a result, 3D Mammography™ technology gives the radiologist approximately 60 slices to look at compared to four with standard 2D mammography, making it much harder for those small cancers to hide out.

-For me, both as a woman and someone who’s educated about imaging and its lifesaving benefits, having 3D Mammography™ exam at Genesis is amazing.
+For me, both as a woman and someone who’s educated about imaging and its lifesaving benefits, having 3D Mammography™ technology is an accomplishment worth celebrating.
 I am so happy for our patients and fellow women that will have peace-of-mind in knowing that they are getting the most accurate test technology can offer.